Top Financial Help and Resources for Cancer Patients

 Fundraising can help provide financial aid for cancer patients

 A fundraiser is a great way to ask your community to donate to help you in your fight to get healthy.
-It creates a space for friends and family to stay connected and leave words of encouragement, and it’s a great way to provide help for cancer patients to pay bills.
+It creates a space for friends and family to stay connected and leave words of encouragement, and it’s a great way to provide help for cancer patients to pay their medical bills.
 Your fundraiser will also be a space to post text, photos, videos, or even blog updates to let loved ones know how your treatment is going.
 Share the fundraise on Instagram, Tiktok, and other social media to spread the word.

 In the US, starting or managing your fundraiser on GoFundMe is free.
 However, there is one small transaction fee per donation that covers all your fundraising needs.
 Everything else goes directly to your cause because that’s what matters most.
 Not sure where to start in organizing your fundraiser?
-Look at these fundraisers for inspiration: #RichardsArmy Against Lymphoma, Cancer Sucks: Fitz Fights Melanoma, and Help Dave fight a brain tumor.
+Look at these fundraisers for inspiration: #RichardsArmy Against Lymphoma , Cancer Sucks: Fitz Fights Melanoma , and Help Dave fight a brain tumor .

 Cancer fundraising resources